YisusChrist/pybacker/README.md

 > pipx install pybacker
 > ```

+The program can now be ran from a terminal with the `pybacker` command.

 ### Manual installation

 If you prefer to install the program manually, follow these steps: